Naga fireball: Explanations

-Although the fireballs are regularly seen on the river during the Phayanak Festival, a 2002 iTV documentary showed Laotian soldiers firing tracer rounds into the air across the river from the festival.
+Although the fireballs are regularly seen on the river during the Phayanak Festival, a 2002 iTV documentary showed Lao soldiers firing tracer rounds into the air across the river from the festival.
 Skeptic Brian Dunning suggests that it would be impossible for anyone across the half-mile river to hear a gunshot because it would take 2.5 seconds for the sound to travel to the spectators, and by then the crowd watching would have already noticed the light and started cheering, drowning out any sound to reach them.
 Thai biologist Jessada Denduangboripant analysed footage of a Naga fireball event and concluded that the effect was caused by the firing of flare guns from the other side of the river.
-A 2021 official investigation by Lao authorities during a Covid 19 lockdown and curfew, concluded "In response to the news in foreign media, I would like to state that it is extremely unlikely that anyone could have fired weapons or flare ammunition without our knowledge on that night.
+A 2021 official investigation by Lao authorities during a COVID-19 lockdown and curfew, concluded "In response to the news in foreign media, I would like to state that it is extremely unlikely that anyone could have fired weapons or flare ammunition without our knowledge on that night.
 We ensured a heavy police presence through the night and did not encounter any incidents".

 Some individuals have attempted to explain the phenomenon scientifically.
 One explanation is that the fireball is a result of flammable phosphine gas generated by the marshy environment.
 Dunning writes that such fireballs are very unlikely to spontaneously ignite, and would not stay lit when at the speeds the fireballs travel, and that there is no science that can explain "the Naga Fireballs to be naturally produced burning gas bubbles."

 A similar explanation involves a phenomenon seen in plasma physics: free-floating plasma orbs created when surface electricity (e.g., from a capacitor) is discharged into a solution.
 However, these are produced under controlled conditions during plasma ball experiments using high voltage capacitors, microwave oscillators, or microwave ovens, rather than naturally occurring.